top of page

 Collaborations with Collectors

-The works featured on this page are—strictly speaking—commissions, but my collectors have always granted me such a great degree of artistic freedom that I've often thought of them as exciting, rewarding collaborations; the fruits of in-depth conversations, along with the collector's prompts of theme and subject matter
+The small sampling of works featured on this page were—strictly speaking—commissions, but my collectors have always granted me such a great degree of artistic freedom that I've often thought of them as exciting, rewarding collaborations; the fruits of in-depth conversations, working with the collector's prompts of theme and subject matter

-To have a conversation about your proposed commission, contact the artist
+To have a conversation about your proposed commission, contact me

 bottom of page